Getting Started with C# by Writing ‘Hello World’

 Understanding the Structure of a C# Program

-A C# program consists of various elements that work together to execute the desired functionality.
+A C# program consists of several key components.
+These components work together to create a functional application.

 Writing the “Hello World” Program